 The following uses data of April 2.

 However, the Dutch 70-79 age group may be used as canary in the mine.
 The number 2951 of “reported cases” will be accurate for this group, since they do not belong to medical personel.
 These patients will have some symptoms (like “feeling really sick”) and not be tested for nought.
 The reported number of 2951 means only 0.19% of the whole age group.
-The Imperial College IFR for this group gives an estimate that 8137 would be infected, or a share of 0.005346 or 0.5%.
+The Imperial College IFF for this group gives an estimate that 8137 would be infected, or a share of 0.005346 or 0.5%.
 We arrive at the problem that we are not in the steady state.
 Either these elderly “infected but non-patients-yet” have a stronger immune system or they are due to arrive at the hospital at a later moment.
-With lack of other information, we can still presume that this is the overall rate of infection in Holland.
-When we apply this rate to the whole population, then we get age-group specific rates of hospitalisation and IFR that show the same pattern as in China and the London research group.
+With lack of other information, we can still presume that this is the overall prevalence of infection (haves and have-beens) in Holland.
+When we apply this prevalence to the whole population, then we get age-group specific ratios of hospitalisation and IFF that show the same pattern as in China and the London research group.
 Especially relevant is the “hospitalised per infected ratio” (H/I).
 See Table 2 below.
+NB.
+This uses IFR and CFR, namely as “rates” while it actually are factors IFF and sCFF (symptomatic case fatality factor).

 The intermediate conclusions are:

 - On April 5, Holland has about 92.391 infected persons, or 0.5% of the population.
 The reported number of cases by RIVM is 16% or 1/6 of the true number.
-The current IFR for Holland is 1.4% because of the high share of elderly people (with comorbidity).
-If you are younger than 60 then your IFR is 0.04% (4 basispoints) and for 60+ it is 5.5%.
+The current IFF for Holland is 1.4% because of the high share of elderly people (with comorbidity).
+If you are younger than 60 then your IFF is 0.04% (4 basispoints) and for 60+ it is 5.5%.

 - If 100% of the population would get the virus then there will be 20,945 deaths younger than 60 years and 197,896 deaths in the 60+ group.
 The normal deaths in 2019 were 151,737 persons.
 Life expectancy would roughly reduce by 1% – till there is the vaccine.